toomastahves/contact-form/README.md

 Echoes back form values

 ---
-### Issues
-CSS style does not look the same in all browsers

----
 ### Todos
 Write more unit tests
 Save form values automatically on change, add throttle and execute through saga